Nissan cuts profit forecast after 70% quarterly plunge

 It now sees global retail sales at 5.2 million vehicles, down from a previous forecast for 5.5 million, bracing for its worst annual sales in six years.

-For a graphic on Nissan's operating profit, margins, click: here
+For a graphic on Nissan operating profit, margin, click: here

 Nissan in the past few weeks has announced a revamp of its top ranks with younger executives including Ma, while naming the head of its China business, 53-year-old Makoto Uchida, as its next chief executive.
 The company is seeking to draw a line under the legacy of Ghosn, who is awaiting trial in Japan on charges of financial misconduct, which he denies.